 Who cares?
 Family histories are entertaining because they are in the past and the descendants can not do anything about the actions of their forefathers.
 There is, however, a thread here that is worth noting.
 Mr Johnson is quite clearly in favour of continuing the great De Pfeffel tradition of applying a Baron Munchausen attitude towards the truth.
-Could it be that our Foreign Secretary has been conversing for a very long time – certainly since his time as a journalist in Brussels in the early 1990’s – with an imaginary chum whom he calls Baron De Pfeffel-Pfaffel?
+Could it be that our new Prime Minister has been conversing for a very long time – certainly since his time as a journalist in Brussels in the early 1990’s – with an imaginary chum whom he calls Baron De Pfeffel-Pfaffel with a profile resembling that of Baron Munchausen?
 There is evidence of this.
 Boris Johnson did once suggest that David Cameron was talking a lot of “piffle” which sounds uncannily like Pfeffel-Pfaffel – and in 2007 he suggested that allegations that he had had an affair with a society lady was “an inverted pyramid of piffle.”
 Need more be said?
 I rest my case.
 This could also explain why Mr Johnson has a penchant for chummy, plummy words such as “mugwump” and “whiff-whaff” – the kind of language only a Baron De Pfeffel-Pfaffel could make up.

-Rather like Baron Munchausen, BoJo’s imaginary Baron Pfeffel-Pfaffel is urging our Foreign Minister on to make ever more wildly exaggerated and fantastical claims.
-Look no further than Boris Johnson’s rambling, incoherent 4000 word long piece in The Telegraph last week, “My vision for a bold, thriving Britain enabled by Brexit” which to the EU negotiating partners really did read like a lot of wiffle-waffle.
+Rather like Baron Munchausen, Mr Johnson’s alter-ego urges him to make ever more wildly exaggerated and fantastical claims.
+Look no further than Boris Johnson’s rambling, incoherent 4000 word long piece in The Telegraph, “My vision for a bold, thriving Britain enabled by Brexit” which to the EU negotiating partners really did read like a lot of wiffle-waffle.

 If Baron De Pfeffel-Pfaffel is indeed BoJo’s imaginary friend then this could explain why Boris Johnson has such a fondness for elaborate, loquacious and roguish claims disputed by experts but beloved of his sizeable fan-base who can’t get enough of a good yarn.
 Baron Munchausen claimed his horse was mended with laurel leaves when it was accidently cut in two, that he hitched a ride on a cannon-ball with dignity and finesse, that he travelled to the moon and back, that he was swallowed alive by a huge fish in the Mediterranean and lived to tell the tale and that he fought off a 40 foot crocodile.